What is Work-Based Learning?

 Do I need school credit?

-will want to search for internships through your school's career services or college major department.
+will want to search for work-based learning opportunities through your school's career services or college major department.
 For school credit

-to be offered with an internship there will be a curriculum with assigned school work to follow by the employer.
+to be offered with a work-based learning opportunity there will be a curriculum with assigned school work to follow by the employer.

-If you are interested in an internship and the employer is not offering school credit, it doesn't hurt to ask them if they
+If you are interested in a work-based learning opportunity and the employer is not offering school credit, it doesn't hurt to ask them if they

 would be open to working with your school to provide credit.
 Many employers are interested in providing school credit but

-don't know how or what channels to go through to create an internship program school credit as compensation.
+don't know how or what channels to go through to create a work-based learning program.
 You can

 provide them the contact information for your school's career services or college major department.

-Where can I find scholarships for an internship?
+Where can I find scholarships for a work-based learning opportunity?

-You want to intern, but taking an unpaid internship would be difficult for you.
+You want to work, but taking an unpaid experience would be difficult for you.
 If you are enrolled in high school check

-with your guidance counselors or teachers to inquire about internship resources.
+with your guidance counselors or teachers to inquire about work-based learning resources.
 If you are enrolled in college, checking with

 department of your major or your career services office could also connect you with potential resources.
 Being proactive

-and inquisitive about available resources with your peers and adults in your life is one of the best ways to find resources
+and curious about available resources is one of the best ways to find resources.

 What is my availability?

 or smaller breaks.
-It is important for you to determine the best time of year for your internship based on your school
+It is important for you to determine the best time of year for your experience based on your school

 workload and financial resources.

-A virtual internship is completed from an offsite location rather than a typical office.
-There are lots of virtual internships
+A virtual work-based learning opportunity is completed from an offsite location rather than a typical office.
+There are lots of virtual experiences

 How intense do you want your internship to be?